Which class should I take?

 What about the full course scholarship?

 The National Science Foundation (NSF) is providing 70 full scholarships for this course as part of a grant with Catholic University.
 With this scholarship, the course will be free to the 1st 70 students who apply.
 Students will be invited to participate in short surveys during the course which will help them better understand how they learn math.
 Students who participate in the voluntary surveys will also be eligible for focus groups and follow-up surveys after the Online Precalculus Review Course which has gift card incentives.
-The application form for Summer 2023 is available on this website.
+To participate in this NSF research study, please complete the consent forms here.

 Am I eligible for the scholarship?